SumiSastri/dev-blogs/docs/fullstack-JavaScript/part2-client-side-JavaScript.md

 SPAs offer the next level of complexity and if your use case is a complex app with many users, SPAs like React and Vue may be good to consider and measure up against frameworks like NextJS and Angular.

-## What is the difference between a library and a framework
+## What is the difference between a library and a framework?

 The key difference between a library and a framework is the amount of control a developer has over features and functionality.